Brenaren/Minecraft_Castles/README.md

     sh RunGenerator.sh

 The shell script RunGenerator.sh does everything you need to do to generate the needed 5 output jpgs.
+It stores .jpg versions in the jpg directory and pdf versions in the pdf directory.

 If you want to run your own .txt files you need to create the file as a matrix of the allowed inputs.
 If anything in the matrix is greater than 5 there will be an error and the program will exit.